 •Allows design-time filters, so that you can display multiple sets while being linked to the same collection.
 For example, using different filters to display separately: the complete list of patients I am attending, the list of critical patients I am attending, and the list of non-critical patients I am attending.

-Note that records belonging to these sets may show up in more that one collection, and that there is an important notion regarding temporarily useful information with indirect collections, in which you will need to make sure you have attributes (i.e Boolean) to filter if patients are critical or non-critical, and currently under care or no longer under care.
+Note that records belonging to these sets may show up in more than one collection, and that there is an important notion regarding temporarily useful information with indirect collections, in which you will need to make sure you have attributes (i.e., Boolean) to filter if patients are critical or non-critical, and currently under care or no longer under care.

 •Support and optimize access to multiple records when navigation is more than 1 entity away (as long as you can navigate to that collection via XPath).